Migration to Flutter Guide

 Integration with native software development kits is essential for accessing platform-specific features.

-React Native benefits from the vast JavaScript ecosystem, but integrating native SDKs often requires bridging JavaScript code with native code (written in languages like Kotlin, Objective-C, or Swift).
-The framework’s bridge architecture allows communication between JavaScript and native code, enabling complex integrations.
+React Native benefits from the vast JavaScript ecosystem, but integrating native SDKs often requires connecting JavaScript code with native code (written in languages like Kotlin, Objective-C, or Swift).

-In general, for both Flutter and React Native, you have to write some code in Dart/JavaScript (Flutter) or some Kotlin/Swift (React Native) and a bit of “glue”.
-What we would praise is Flutter's clean approach.
-It is opinionated about how to structure native plugin code and has a way to generate the "glue" code.
+In general, for both Flutter and React Native, you have to write some code in Dart/JavaScript (Flutter) or Kotlin/Swift (React Native), along with a layer of integration code.

 Performance